CatenaTools/catena-public-docs/features/parties/index.md

 Currently, a `LeaveParty` request must contain the `party_id` of the party a player is attempting to leave.
 However, this *****must***** be the party of which they are currently a member.

+{% admonition type="info" %}
-*Note: If the player designated as the leader of the party leaves and they are the only player in the party, the party will be deleted.
-If there are other members in the party, another player will be designated as the new leader.*
+If the player designated as the leader of the party leaves and they are the only player in the party, the party will be deleted.
+If there are other members in the party, another player will be designated as the new leader.
+{% /admonition %}

 ## Can a party leader transfer their leadership to another player in their party?